flare-foundation/governance-proposals/FIP/FIP_9.md

     Parameters will be set and communicated at the discretion of the dApps.

     DApps will have a grace period of one extra month to distribute allocated rewards for any given month, at which point the rewards for the given month for that dApp may be revoked by the Committee.
-    Users may redeem `$FLR` emissions by using the [Flare Portal](https://portal.flare.network/) after claiming and be sure to complete their final redemption before the end of the program, which is projected to finish 24 months after its launch on July 6, 2024.
+    Users may redeem `$FLR` emissions by using new functionality for emissions to be added to the [Flare Portal](https://portal.flare.network/) after claiming and be sure to complete their final redemption before the end of the program, which is projected to finish 24 months after its launch on July 6, 2024.

 3. _How will I know how much `$FLR` I have and how do I wrap and delegate it?_